bmlanguage/bml/documentation.md

                     }
                    }
                 }
-            Meta module MyMetaCam {
-                config {
-                config hardwareDescription : StringLiteral;
-                    config camName : StringLiteral = "MyGeneratedCam";
-             }
-             statements {
-               @arc any { // the @arc block must be included.
-The code in this block is executed at compile time. function void generateCam (CompilerContext context) {
-                      //read the config values
-                       print("Meta Cam generating: " + context.config.camName);
-                       //  parse the hardwareDescription file and extract the register information
-                       // generate a new CAM
-                       StringLiteral interfaceDefinitions = "interface intrinsic function void platformInit(uint32 baseAddress) -> void;";
-                      StringLiteral implementation = " function void platformInit(uint32 baseAddress) {  register %myReg = baseAddress; } ";
-                      StringLiteral hdl = context.getHardwareDescription("myperipheral.hdl");
-                      context.newCAM(context.config.camName, interfaceDefinitions, implementation, hdl);
-                   }
-                 }
-             }
-         }

-         module MyOtherCam {
-           statements {
-                #use "UartCam" with config { enableDma = false };
-                #use "UartCam" override function platformUartSendByte with config { enableDma = true };
-           }
-            }
           ```
         *  The `register` directive is used to declare variables (registers) in the scope of the intrinsic function, which can be used inside the function body to perform low-level hardware operations.
 The type of the register is inferred by the assigned value.
         *  The `memoryStore`, `memoryLoad` functions are the main interface to low-level memory accesses.
         *   The `interface intrinsic function` is not callable directly by the user.
 It is intended to be called by the CAM itself using the `interface intrinsic function` entry point.
         *  The architecture name can be one of: `arm`, `riscv`, `x86`, `intel`, or any valid identifier.
          *   The `instrDSL` block can be used to define a domain specific language that is used to define symbolic instructions which may have generic parameters that are evaluated at compile time.
 The `rule` keyword is used to define a declarative code transformation.
          *  The `InstructionBuilder` object can be used inside the `instrDSL` block to create symbolic instructions and to access the value of their type parameters.
         *  The `hardwareInstructionDSL` block allows the developer to define the encoding of a hardware instruction by specifying the bit layout, side effects, operands, and microcode, using a declarative DSL.
         *   Meta-CAMs are used to generate CAMs dynamically at compile time, using a hardware description or a configuration file.
     *   `.manifest` files: Contains metadata: `name`, `version` (e.g., `"1.2.3"`), `description`, `license` (e.g., `"MIT"`), `bml_version_compatibility` (e.g., `">=1.5"`), `architectures` (e.g., `"arm, riscv"`), `keywords` (e.g., `"uart, serial"`), `exports_functions` (comma separated), `interface_intrinsic_functions` (comma separated), `source_file` (e.g., `"MyCam.bml"`), `documentation_file` (e.g., `"README.md"`), `changelog_summary` (e.g., `"v1.0: initial release"`).
 The manifest file is used by the compiler to find the CAMs, to perform version compatibility checks, and to provide documentation for the user.
         *   Example: `name = "UartCam"; version = "1.0.0"; architectures="arm"; exports_functions="init,send"; interface_intrinsic_functions="platformInit,platformSend"; source_file="UartCam.bml";`